v79/kotlin-spark-routes/README.md

 A running version of the app _may_ be found [hosted on Heroku](https://kotlin-spark-routes.herokuapp.com/users/).

+For commentry and thoughts on my Kotlin experiments, [see my blog](http://www.liamjdavison.co.uk/2017/07/kotlin-web-development-experiments/).

 ## Goals and technologies:

 * HTTP server through [spark-kotlin](https://github.com/perwendel/spark-kotlin)